kznvsk/rsschool-cv/cv.md

 Discord RSS: Olya_K

+## Courses
+* Simulators by HTML Academy (in progress)
+* "Generation Python": a course for beginners by BEEGEEK (honors certificate)
+* Video course "Creating a site from start to finish" by Mikhail Rusakov

 ## Summary
 I have no work experience yet, but I very willing to learn the skills of a frontend developer